poeticAndroid/a-game/src/components/grabbing/receptacle.md

 # receptacle

-Add the `receptacle` component to any object you want the player to be able to pick up.
+Add the `receptacle` component to any object you want to attract and hold another object within a given radius.

 ```html
 <a-entity receptacle></a-entity>